alazaroc/blog-web-code/_posts/2022-03-16-how-to-create-infrastructure-with-cdk.md

   - `npm install -g aws-cdk`
   - `cdk version`
 - `cdk bootstrap`
-  - You must execute it once per environment (account and region) to allow cdk to create the resources it needs to run
+  - You must execute it once per environment (account and region) to allow CDK to create the resources it needs to run

 ## How to create infrastructure with CDK

 This section contains:

-- How to create and deploy a basic cdk application
+- How to create and deploy a basic CDK application
 - Clean up
-- Make changes to the default cdk application and deploy it
+- Make changes to the default CDK application and deploy it

-### How to create and deploy a basic cdk application
+### How to create and deploy a basic CDK application

 I have chosen <kbd>TypeScript</kbd> as my programming language.

 TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.

-The typescript sources need to be compiled to JavaScript.
+The typescript sources need to be compiled into JavaScript.

-**What is the fastest way to create a new cdk project and deploy it in your AWS account?**
+**What is the fastest way to create a new CDK project and deploy it in your AWS account?**

 ``` console
 # Create an empty folder